TTitcombe/Model-Inversion-SplitNN/README.md

 ## Contributing

+If you have a question about
+the paper/
+experiments/
+results,
+or have
+noticed a bug in the code,
+please open an issue
+in this repository.

+If you are providing code,
+please follow these conventions:

 - `black` to format code
 - `isort` to format imports
 - Add type hints
+- Add docstrings to functions and classes
-- Use `pytorch_lightning` to build PyTorch models that can scale
+- Use `pytorch_lightning` to build PyTorch models

 ## License